EpocDotFr/craft-n-escape/README.md

 ## Features

-**Note:** Only The Escapists 1 is supported at this moment.
-The Escapists 2 support will hopefully come soon.
+**Note:** Only The Escapists 1 is fully supported at this moment.
+The Escapists 2 support is ongoing.

   - List of all available items with all their attributes
     - Can be filtered in many ways (is craftable, is illegal, etc)